How To Dispose of Old Kitchen Knives Safely

 How To Dispose of Knives in the Trash

-If all else fails and you can’t donate the knife or knives because of their condition, and you can’t find a local recycling facility that will accept the knife, it’s clearly destined for the trash.
+If all else fails and you can’t donate the knife or knives because of their condition, and you can’t find a local recycling facility that will accept the kitchen knife, it’s clearly destined for the trash.
 Let’s just make sure you know how to dispose of knives properly and safely before throwing them in the trash.

 Take the cardboard and bend it in half long ways.
-Now, wrap it around the the newspaper-covered blade and squeeze it tight while covering everything in tape.
+Now, wrap it around the the newspaper-covered knife blade and squeeze it tight while covering everything in tape.
 Make sure it’s wrapped tight so that it doesn’t slide off.
 For the last layer, put everything in a box and tape it shut so that it won’t open back up.

 Going to these lengths may seem extreme, but it’s necessary to greatly reduce the likelihood that anyone gets hurt by the sharp edge of the knife.